 Most recently, Mr. Parra served as the Chief of Police for the City of Alhambra.
 While in Alhambra, Mr. Parra implemented the Area Command Model for responsible policing, allowing for greater accountability and community involvement.
 He also enhanced the City’s homeless outreach efforts by partnering officers with mental health clinician to better address the needs of unhoused persons.

 Mr. Parra graduated with a bachelor's degree in Administration of Justice from California State University, Long Beach and holds a Juris Doctorate degree from Western State University College of Law.
 He is also a member of the California State Bar.

 Mr. Parra resides in Huntington Beach and enjoys spending time with his wife and three children during his off-duty time.

-Captain Haught was promoted to the rank of Captain on September 7, 2019 and is currently assigned as the Special Operations Division Commander.
+Captain Garcia was promoted to Captain on January 7, 2023, and currently serves as the Patrol Division Commander.

 Captain Gaute "Bo" Svendsbo

 Captain Svendsbo began his career with the Los Angeles Police Department in March 1990.
 He came to the HBPD in December 1992.
 He holds a bachelor’s degree from Chapman University and a master’s degree from National University.
 He is also a graduate of the Senior Management Institute for Police and the FBI National Academy.

 As an officer, he worked a variety of assignments including Patrol, K9, SWAT, Narcotics, DEA Task Force, OC Auto Theft Task Force, and Department Firearms Instructor.